ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-7-3.md

 Provide comprehensive training and support to employees to ensure that they are comfortable using the new technology.
 This can include documentation, online tutorials, or even in-person training sessions.
 Providing ongoing support can also help address any issues that arise after implementation.

-By following these best practices, companies can successfully integrate technology solutions into their agile S\&OP process, resulting in improved efficiency, better decision-making, and increased competitiveness.
+By following these best practices, companies can successfully integrate technology solutions into their agile S&OP process, resulting in improved efficiency, better decision-making, and increased competitiveness.
 Remember, clear objectives, stakeholder involvement, compatibility with existing systems, pilot testing, and comprehensive training and support are key to successful integration.